Nervous Chewing of Nonfood

 Not Cutting up Food

-And even if you’re not opening your mouth too wide, taking larger bites causes your jaw to work too much.
+Chewing your food is important, especially when it comes to jaw pain.
+If you’re not opening your mouth too wide, taking larger bites causes your jaw to work too much.
 Chewing is basically used for taking large pieces of food and breaking it down into smaller pieces.
 If you start with large pieces, your mouth has to do more repetitions to reduce it to swallowing size, and every repetition stresses the muscles and the joint.